Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 Not ripe enough.

 No refractometer in the world measures more precisely than a dog who knows what he wants.
 Ezra — our four-legged friend who moved in with us — is not easily fooled.
-A perfectly ripe blueberry with 14 °Brix and more, he swallows.
+He swallows a perfectly ripe blueberry with 14° Brix or more.
 Every single one.
 With a seriousness otherwise only seen in wine tasters.
-An unripe one — it comes right back out.
+An unripe one — that comes back out.

 He knows what we sometimes forget: Not every blueberry is a blueberry.